openshift/enhancements/enhancements/cluster-logging/hypershift-audit-logs.md

 #### Hosted Cluster, data plane

 1. Install the Cluster Logging Operator (CLO).
-1. Create a `ClusterLogForwarder` with a HTTP intupt.
+1. Create a `ClusterLogForwarder` with a HTTP input.
  - Receiver should be identified with a special input name e.g. `hypershiftAPIAudit`
  - Pipelines from the receiver may include an [api-audit-log-policy](/api-audit-log-policy.md) filter.
 1. Forward logs to any outputs as desired.